citp/privacy-policy-historical/m/mi/mid/midomi.com.md

-> *The following text is extracted and transformed from the midomi.com privacy policy that was archived on 2013-05-16.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130516194536id_/http%3A//www.midomi.com/index.php%3Faction%3Dmain.privacy_notice) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the midomi.com privacy policy that was archived on 2013-09-23.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130923030701id_/http%3A//www.midomi.com/index.php%3Faction%3Dmain.privacy_notice) for the most accurate reproduction.*

-# Wyszukaj muzykę uzywając swego głosu i śpiewając lub nucąc, Przeglądaj wideo muzyczne, Dołącz do fan klubów, Podziel się ze znajomymi, Daj się odkryć i jeszcze więcej możliwości bez żadnych opłat! - midomi.com
+# Search for Music Using Your Voice by Singing or Humming, View Music Videos, Join Fan Clubs, Share with Friends, Be Discovered and Much More For Free! - midomi.com

 SoundHound, Inc. (referred to herein as "SoundHound") values the privacy of our customers, users, members, and others (collectively or individually "Customers") who use www.midomi.com, and any other websites or services owned or operated by SoundHound. www.midomi.com is referred to herein as "midomi" and the services operated under midomi are referred to herein as the "midomi Service."
 This statement governs information you provide to us or that we learn from your use of the midomi Service and tells you how we may collect, use, and in some instances share this information.